Unframed version suitable for printing

 DVD-RAM / UDF2 Compatible Driver

-In Windows, InCD, bundled with some drives, from version 4 should be able to read DVD-RAMs, and indeed on my PC (Windows 2000 SP4) v4.1.0.0 reads them with no problem.
-However, when I tried a later v4.x on this same hardware, same build, that didn't work, and I seem to recall others having a problem with the same version that works for me!
+In Windows, InCD v4+ should be able to read DVD-RAMs, and on my PC (Windows 2000 SP4) v4.1.0.0 does so.
+However, when I tried a later v4.x on the same hardware, same build, that didn't work, while others report problems with the version that works for me!

 In general, in Windows, there does not seem to be a guaranteed way of getting this to work, but here are some tips for how to approach troubleshooting: